markyleangela/OrderingSystem/README.md

 # OrderingSystem
-Chibog - user-friendly ordering system designed to streamline the process of placing and managing orders.
+Kain - user-friendly ordering system designed to streamline the process of placing and managing orders.